This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 Localization

-To introduce a new string, modify one of the localization files in the src/translation folder of your platform extensions project.
-These files are organized by language, each containing key-value pairs representing the language-specific localized strings.
+To add a new string, edit one of the localization files in the src/translation folder of your extension project.
+Files are organized by language, with key-value pairs for each localized string.

 {